dhugueth/Industria-de-Videojuegos/README.md

 ### Data Preparation

-Modifications were made to the data obtained from the Excel file to be able to use them appropriately using the Power Query editor.
+Modifications were made to the data obtained from the Excel file, using the Power Query editor, to be able to use them appropriately.

 The modifications were:

 - The column "Ventas global" was eliminated because it generates a duplication in the values.
-- 4 columns were unified to two columns, with the option "Unpivot columns", in order to have all the sales values in one column and the regions in another column.
+- Four columns were unified to two columns, with the option "Unpivot columns", in order to have all the sales values together in a column and the regions in another column.
-- Region names have been replaced for clarity.
+- Original Region names were replaced  for more understandability.
-- The type of field assigned by Power BI to the column "año" was replaced to text to be consistent with the desired purposes.
+- The type of field assigned by Power BI to the column "año" was changed to be consistent with the desired purposes.

 ## Description